Going to AWS re:Invent 2024?

 Horizontal Pod autoscaling in Kubernetes works by querying a metrics source to determine the current resource usage of your Pods.
 From this information, HPA calculates the ideal number of Pod replicas based on the Pod resource requests and limits you’ve defined.
 It then modifies the actual number of replicas in your cluster by adding and removing Pods as needed.

 Each time this loop completes, a new iteration begins.
-HPA runs continually so your workload’s replica count will always match the correct number of Pods for the currently observed usage.
-There will be a small delay between usage changing and HPA altering the replica count, but this is usually small—Kubernetes defaults to checking your metrics source every 15 seconds.
+HPA runs continually, so your workload’s replica count will always match the correct number of Pods for the currently observed usage.
+There will be a small delay between changing usage and HPA altering the replica count, but this is usually small — Kubernetes defaults to checking your metrics source every 15 seconds.

 HPA Metrics